sadko4u/tamgamp.lv2/README.md

 * TamgampGX - a plugin based on tuned Guitarix internal amplifiers implementation.

 The key features of this project according to initial technical requirements are:
-* Simplicity of the interface, no UI (use generic one), minimum knobs/sliders
+* Simplicity of the interface, no UI (use generic one), minimum knobs/sliders.
-* Preamplifier simulation only, no cabinet/power amplifier simulation is required.
+* Preamplifier simulation only, for simplicity and flexibility (use a separate cab simulator).
-* Smooth bypass button.
+* Smooth bypass/automation.
+No pops, spikes or clicks.
-* Smooth switch between amplifier models.
-* Smooth switch between tone control chains.
-* Smooth knob control without pops and other sound artifacts which allows to apply automation to the plugin.
 * Normalized output level: different amplifiers should sound almost of the same output loudness with different gain settings.

-The reference to the original Guitarix project: https://guitarix.org/

-It simulates the set of the following guitar amplifiers:
+The plugin simulates the set of the following guitar amplifiers:

 * Fender Princeton Reverb-amp AA1164 (without reverb module)
 * Fender Twin Reverb-Amp AA769 (Normal channel, bright off)